Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 Under the US Constitution, only Congress can declare war, something it has not done since World War II.

-Instead, lawmakers have historically passed Authorisations of the Use of Military Force (AUMFs) to approve committing troops to recent wars, including the US invasions of Iraq and Afghanistan and the strikes on alleged al-Qaeda affiliates across the Middle East, Africa and Asia.
+Instead, lawmakers have historically passed Authorizations for Use of Military Force (AUMFs) to approve committing troops to recent wars, including the US invasions of Iraq and Afghanistan and the strikes on alleged al-Qaeda affiliates across the Middle East, Africa and Asia.

 No AUMFs have been passed that would relate to military action in Venezuela.